tkit1994/ShanBei/README.md

 ## Usage

-1. update words.txt
+1. update words.txt.
-2. commit and push to this repostory
+2. commit and push to this repostory.
 3. get your downloaded and concatenateed mp3 in github action artifacts.